sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.markdown

 It feels like we've spent a lot of time discussing the init task.
 What about all the other tasks?

-It turns out that the creation of the init task lifecycle is very similar to any other task.
-All tasks are clones of the task that created them (except the statically defined `init_task` we set early in boot).
-Note clone is being used in a loose sense here: it's not a one-to-one image of the parent.
-There's obviously a different task ID to distinguish it from the parent, but theres's also a configuration parameter that determines which components are shared, and which are made into independent copies.
-The implementation may also just decide to change some things that don't make sense to duplicate.
+It turns out that the creation of the init task is very similar to any other task.
+All tasks are clones of the task that created them (except the statically defined `init_task`).
+Note 'clone' is being used in a loose sense here: it's not an exact image of the parent.
+There's a configuration parameter that determines which components are shared, and which are made into independent copies.
+The implementation may also just decide to change some things that don't make sense to duplicate, such as the task ID to distinguish it from the parent.

 As we saw earlier, kthreads are created indirectly through a global list and kthreadd daemon task that does the actual cloning.
-This appears to have two
+This has two
 benefits: allowing asynchronous task creation from atomic contexts, and ensuring all kthreads inherit a 'clean' task context, instead of whatever was active at the time.